We’ve raised £2,860,897 so far on Make Some Noise Day: join us!

 Global’s Make Some Noise is Classic FM’s very own charity, supporting small but brilliant projects across the UK.
 The projects provide vital help for youngsters and their families living with illness, disability or lack of opportunity.

-On Friday 7th October, Classic FM is teaming up with our sister stations across the Global family - Heart, Capital, Capital XTRA, Smooth, LBC, Radio X and Gold - for Global's Make Some Noise Day to raise money and give a voice to small projects that don’t get heard.
+It's Make Some Noise Day - and Classic FM is teaming up with our sister stations across the Global family - Heart, Capital, Capital XTRA, Smooth, LBC, Radio X and Gold - for Global's Make Some Noise Day to raise money and give a voice to small projects that don’t get heard.
 And there are lots of ways that you can get involved:

-Classic FM presents A Midsomerly Murders Night’s Dream
+Stephen Fry narrates A Midsomerly Murders Night’s Dream

 Last year, Global’s Make Some Noise Day was spectacular!